axelniklasson/plcli/README.md

 CLI for managing slices, deploying applications and various other tasks related to PlanetLab nodes.

 ## Installation
+### Get the latest release
+Head over to the page for the [latest release](https://github.com/axelniklasson/plcli/releases/latest) and download the binary and get cracking!

 ### Build from source
 First, make sure that Go is installed and that Go binaries are available in your PATH: